internetztube/craft-element-relations/README.md

 You can also install this plugin via the Plugin Store in the Craft Control Panel.

+## Support
+As a basis the relations table is used.
+This means that any field that stores relations in the relations table will work out of the box.
+* Most Craft CMS internal fields
+* NEO
+* SuperTable
+* SEOmatic
+* ... and many more.

+**Not supported:**
+* Redactor

 ## Screenshots
 ![Field Edit Page](screenshots/field.jpg)
 Create Field